The page has been translated by Gen AI.

 Mount the File Storage of SCP and SCP v2 on the Bastion Host.

-When creating File Storage to connect to a Linux VM, it is generally created with the NFS protocol.
-To access File Storage from a VM, authorization is required.
-In the detailed information of File Storage, click the pencil icon next to the connected resource, select the VM you want to connect to, and click Confirm.
+When creating File Storage to connect to a Linux VM, you typically create the File Storage using the NFS protocol.
+Accessing File Storage from a VM requires permission.
+In the detailed information of File Storage, click the pencil icon next to the linked resource, select the VM you want to connect to, and click Confirm.

 If you connect File Storage from a VM without the above settings, the following error occurs.

-Connect File Storage on the VM using the command below.
-The mount name to be used in the mount command can be found in the detailed information of File Storage.
+Connect the FIle Storage on the VM using the command below.
+The mount name to be used in the mount command can be found in the details of File Storage.

 Mount command